 While I love school supplies, I dread shopping for school supplies with my kids every fall.
 Trying to decipher the supply lists from their school, while navigating the busy aisles of the store, and trying to convince my daughter that she doesn’t actually need the $50 briefcase of scented, sparkly markers makes me a little stabby.
-Add all of that to the overwhelming uncertainty around the upcoming school year, and the whole situation is daunting.
+Add all of that to the continuing uncertainty around the upcoming school year, and the whole situation is daunting.
 I am hoping to limit as much of the chaos as I can with this printable checklist for school shopping.
 I can completely personalize the list for each child, so we know exactly what we need before we head to the store.

 PRINTABLE CHECKLIST FOR SCHOOL SHOPPING